 HKEY_LOCAL_MACHINE\Offline\ControlSet001\services\pciide

-10. Restart your computer to change the BIOS settings, remove the disc and run your comuter as normal.
+10. To change the BIOS settings, you should restart your computer, remove the disc, and then run your computer as normal.

-Qiling Disk Master is the easiest way for most users.
-You just need to make a backup and then restore the backup to transfer system.
+Qiling Disk Master is the easiest way for most users, requiring only a backup and subsequent restore to transfer a system.